Scripture Reference: Judges 16:21-31

 Click here to download these illustrations and slideshow.

-This slideshow actually covers two seperate stories on this website (Samson and Delilah and also the Death of Samson).
-Be selective in choosing illustrations.
-Each teacher is unique so only use the illustrations that best relate to the way YOU are telling the story in THIS lesson.
-Too many illustrations can be confusing so eliminate any that cover other stories or details you do not wish to emphasise in this lesson.
+This slideshow covers two separate stories on this website (Samson and Delilah and the Death of Samson).
+Be selective.
+Each teacher is unique, so only use the illustrations that best relate to how YOU tell the story in THIS lesson.
+Too many illustrations can be confusing, so eliminate any that cover other stories or details you do not wish to emphasise in this lesson.

 Review Questions: